Overv/MineAssemble/README.md

 function.
 The Y velocity is decreased to simulate gravity.
 Then the next player position is determined by adding the velocity multiplied by delta time.

-Before the new position is assigned, the code first runs the `handleCollision` function for the head, center of the body and feet.
+Before the new position is assigned, the code first runs the `handle_collision` function for the head, center of the body and feet.
 It calls the raytrace function from these positions with the velocity as direction to determine if a collision will occur if the player moves to the new position.
 If that is the